ComputingStack/Uniview-OpenStack-Portal/README.md

 ## 2. Native OpenStack Billing Solution

-Uniview is missioned to provide cash-ready billing solution for OpenStack powered infrastucture.
-Uniview billing features first of all end2end and completeness, from metering that talk directly with OpenStack RabbitMq for capturing every event that billing is concerned.
-Uniview rating engine has a good agility of rating billing data at near real time and present transparency to end users for consumption and trend analysis.
-Uniview comes with popular payment gateway integration for charge-back at the end of biling cycle.
-It's worth to mention that Uniview can be configured to work with the upstream OpenStack billing solution too, such as Ceilometer, Gnocchi, and Cloudkitty, when CSP has those in place, but those are not a must.
-Adopting community-driven metering solutions significantly impacts the total cost of offering cloud services.

-Uniview enhances this foundation with:
-Out-of-the-box readiness for bill generation and aggregation.
-Support for both pre-pay and post-pay models.
-Integrated payment gateway and invoice management.
+Uniview provides a production-ready billing solution tailored for OpenStack infrastructure.
+By interfacing directly with OpenStack’s RabbitMQ, Uniview captures every relevant event to ensure end-to-end metering accuracy.
+Its agile rating engine delivers near real-time data and transparent consumption trends to end users.
+For financial settlement, Uniview integrates with major payment gateways to automate charge-backs and invoices, supporting both pre-pay and post-pay models.
+While Uniview is a complete standalone solution, it offers the flexibility to integrate with community tools like Ceilometer, Gnocchi, or Cloudkitty to reduce operational costs without being mandatory.

-Leveraging standard community components ensures the solution remains current, comprehensive, and sustainable.
-This approach avoids vendor lock-in and supports a wide range of services beyond standard VMs, including Swift object storage, Ceph RGW, and database-as-a-service offerings.
+By leveraging these standard components, Uniview avoids vendor lock-in and provides a sustainable billing framework for diverse services, including VMs, Swift object storage, Ceph RGW, and Database-as-a-Service (DBaaS).

 ## 3. Key Functionalities that Make Up Open-Source Out-of-box And Are Often Very Critical to Success of OpenStack Adoption

-Features such as data backup and schedules of events are critical for CLOUD automation.
-Without such cozy features, cloud quality is compromised when high end workload isn't find its fit.
-ComputingStack uniview helps to make those features accessible by simply a click without no extra 3rd part integrations, so that it could save time and also cost of engineering on those, just through out of box support.

-Uniview metrics solutions are comprehensive and end2end that provide global entry for administrator and business level status, dashboard and system discovering, and also in place per object retrics for debuging, performance optimzing etc at developers day 2 day operation.
-Monitoring can help for those clouds when an entry for all aspects of an infrastucture.
-This can provide a good convinience esp. for hosted clouds, OpenStack as a service business etc.

-Other add-on such as Kubernetes Dashboard support added a seamless sense of integration of OpenStack and Kubernetes dual API implementation, the top 2 infrastructure technologies today.
-Many features of such, to have a standalone solution can be expensive, whereas Uniview comes with pre-built as one platform.
+Uniview bridges the gap between basic infrastructure and high-end cloud automation by integrating critical features like data backup and event scheduling directly into the platform.
+These 'one-click' tools eliminate the need for complex third-party integrations, significantly reducing engineering costs and time-to-market while ensuring the quality of high-demand workloads.

+To streamline daily operations, Uniview offers a comprehensive metrics and monitoring suite that serves as a global entry point for both administrators and developers.
+This end-to-end solution includes:
+- Business-level Dashboards for tracking infrastructure health and resource discovery.
+- Per-object Metrics for real-time debugging and performance optimization.
+- Unified Monitoring tailored for hosted clouds and OpenStack-as-a-Service models.

+Uniview also provides a pre-built Kubernetes Dashboard, delivering a seamless experience for managing both OpenStack and Kubernetes—the industry’s leading infrastructure technologies—within a single, cost-effective platform.
+By consolidating these expensive standalone features into one interface, Uniview ensures a premium, integrated experience without the burden of multi-vendor overhead.

 ## 4. Clusters Federation and Integration to One Brand, One Portal, One-Sign in and One Bill